 Any directory in your Workspace that contains supported mesh or texture files can be used to create a clip at any time by pressing the Make Clip button in the Project panel.
 Clips can contain mesh data, texture data, animation data, audio data, and data having to do with segments and compression.

-HoloEdit indexes all supported files as they’re added to the workspace, and if any suitable files are located within a non-clip directory (or any nested directories inside) the Make clip button will be availible for that folder.
+HoloEdit indexes all supported files as they’re added to the workspace, and if any suitable files are located within a non-clip directory (or any nested directories inside) the Make clip button will be available for that folder.

 For Clips with subfolders, every sample is evaluated equally, regardless of folder structure.
 So for example, a folder with per-frame textures located in the directory root, and meshes located in individual subdirectories for each mesh, would produce the same Clip as a folder with the same files in root.

+A Clip cannot contain another Clip.
 As soon as you create a Clip, you can no longer create a new Clip from any of that clip’s parent directories.

 When a Clip is created, the samples that make up the Clip are associated with the timing of the Clip, so that frames play in order, gaps are preserved, and so on.
 By default, this happens automatically based on frame numbers detected in the input filenames.
 Alternatively, you can specify specific patterns via the Import Pattern Settings.
 See Import Pattern Settings for details on alternate import behaviors.